Twometer/gameoflife-opengl/README.md

 # gameoflife-opengl

-Conway's game of life with cool features OpenGL
+Conway's game of life with cool features and OpenGL